iggy-rs/iggy-docs/docs/introduction/about.md

 ### Docker

 You can find the `Dockerfile` and `docker-compose` in the root of the repository.
 To build and start the server, run: `docker compose up`.
 The official images can be found [here](https://hub.docker.com/r/iggyrs/iggy), simply type `docker pull iggyrs/iggy`.

-Additionally, you can run the `client` which is available in the running container, by executing: `docker exec -it iggy-server /client`.